Frenchie (rapper)

 Greg Hogan (born May 15, 1985), better known by his stage name Frenchie, is an American rapper.
-He was in Gucci Mane's 1017 Brick Squad and Waka Flocka Flame's Brick Squad Monopoly.
+He was in Gucci Mane's 1017 Records group 1017 Brick Squad and Waka Flocka Flame's Brick Squad Monopoly.
 Frenchie is credited for introducing Nicki Minaj and French Montana to Debra's Mizay Entertainment before their mainstream breakouts.

+In April 2023, he was sentenced to twelve years in prison after being convicted of burglary charges in Suffolk County.

 Early life

-Frenchie was born and raised in Queens.
+Frenchie was born and raised in Queens, New York.
 He spent much of his life travelling back and forth between Queens and Atlanta.
 His cousin is Southern rapper Waka Flocka Flame.
-His childhood friend is East Coast rapper Lloyd Banks, and his neighbors included other members who founded G-Unit namely Tony Yayo and 50 Cent.
-According to interviews Frenchie's father Big Frenchie was a notable gangster and drug dealer in borough in the early 1990s who 50 Cent referenced and idolized in his earlier work most notably on 50 Bars and Ghetto Quran.
+His neighbors included other members who founded G-Unit namely Tony Yayo and 50 Cent.
+According to interviews Frenchie's father Big Frenchie was a notable gangster and drug dealer in the early 1990s who 50 Cent referenced and idolized in his earlier work.
 Frenchie wanted to become a rapper having been inspired after watching Kris Kross' song "Jump" on Video Music Box at an early age.
 He is of Guyanese ancestry.

 Career

 Frenchie hails from a musical family background with several of his relatives in the industry.
 His cousin Bimmy was an A&R for Def Jam Recordings while his uncle from his father's side DJ Hurricane worked with Beastie Boys.
-His cousin/aunt Debra Antney was manager to Gucci Mane and OJ Da Juiceman.
+His cousin/aunt Debra Antney was manager to Gucci Mane and OJ da Juiceman.
 Frenchie was rapping when he was 19 and would go on to record his first professionally produced track Shirt Off in late 2008.
 Prior to the record appeared in various street DVDs performing freestyles and cyphers.